-After finishing my Saturday morning Yoga class feeling completely energised, refreshed, and alive, it prompted to me to do a brief write up on exactly why Yoga is so freakin’ good for our health.
+After finishing my Saturday morning Yoga class feeling completely energized, refreshed, and alive, it prompted me to do a brief write up on exactly why Yoga is so freakin’ good for our health.

 Table of Contents

 Stretching is a large part of Yoga, which is why it is so good for flexibility.
 Yogic stretching works to lengthen the muscles in the body and can help to release lactic acid build-up.

 It can prevent injury and encourage faster muscle recovery when carrying out other forms of exercise.
 It also increases lubrication of the joints and ligaments so if you get sore knees after running as I do then it can offer some relief.

 When it comes to exercise, Yoga shouldn’t be overlooked as an important part of strength training.
 It helps to build strength and resistance, muscle control, and can tone your legs, bum, arms and stomach proportionately simply by using your own bodyweight!

 Certain weight-bearing Yoga poses are said to be particularly good for strength building such as standing and balancing poses.
 The good thing about Yoga is that it teams strength with flexibility so that the muscles don’t become rigid.

 Yoga encourages proper body alignment and helps to correct your posture so it can assist with back pain and spinal issues.

 The spine is an important element in the overall health of the body, so the alignment of the spine is vital.
 Yoga can also improve balance and concentration and help you to focus better throughout the day.

 Yoga is said to be one of the few forms of exercise that can actually massage the internal organs to prevent disease and aid in detoxification.